Water Conservation Stages and water restrictions

 Water use conservation regulations apply only to the use of potable drinking water.
 Using rain water, gray water, or any form of recycled water is not restricted.
 Staff monitor Whistler’s water supply and activate water use restrictions by evaluating the water supply (such as reservoir levels) and forecasts.
 Residents and visitors are encouraged to conserve water as much as possible to ensure that Whistler is adequately prepared in the event of fire emergencies.

 The graphic above provides a summary of the key water usage regulations.
 It does not contain all information regarding the bylaw.
-When referencing this bylaw and determining which regulations affect you, refer to Bylaw NO. 2179, 2018 and not the graphic.
+When referencing this bylaw and determining which regulations affect you, refer to the Outdoor Potable Water Usage Bylaw and not the graphic.

 Find out how the RMOW saves water.